Comparison ⭐ Reviews

 What to Do If the Patch Falls Off

-1. If it falls off and the adhesive surface is still clean, reapply it and press firmly.
+1. If the adhesive surface is still clean, reapply it and press firmly.
 Add medical tape over the edges if needed.

 2. If the adhesive is compromised (covered in lint, lost its stickiness), apply a new patch to a different site.